tolerate it

 “I'm still trying everything to get you laughing at me” — mirrorball

-Community reading by @Wraiths_and_Wreckage on the mirrorball YouTube episode and Patreon commenter SamIam reads mirrorball alongside Tolerate It as two positions in the same arc: mirrorball is the speaker still working to hold someone's attention, still performing for an audience that has already started to leave; Tolerate It is the epilogue, the moment the trying stops.
-The bridge's "still trying everything to get you laughing at me" pairs with Tolerate It's "stopped trying to make him laugh" as before and after on the same effort.
+Community reading by @Wraiths_and_Wreckage on the mirrorball YouTube episode and Patreon commenter SamIam reads mirrorball alongside tolerate it as two positions in the same arc: mirrorball is the speaker still working to hold someone's attention, still performing for an audience that has already started to leave; tolerate it is the epilogue, the moment the trying stops.
+The bridge's "still trying everything to get you laughing at me" pairs with tolerate it's "stopped trying to make him laugh" as before and after on the same effort.

 the whole song as an inner narrative while watching him